 Heritage case studies: Scotland

-The case studies in this unit introduce various typologies of heritage and the methods used to study them.
+The case studies in this course introduce various typologies of heritage and the methods used to study them.
 The case studies help to draw attention to the fact that the heritage traditions in England, Scotland and Wales are not the same and are enshrined in slightly different legislation.
 Every study of heritage requires an understanding of the legal context and the traditions and history governing the object of heritage.

-This is an extract from an Open University course which is no longer available to new students.
+This free course includes adapted extracts from an Open University course which is no longer available to new students.
 If you found this interesting you could explore more free Heritage courses or view the range of currently available OU Heritage courses.